Grand Dizzy was feeling very down one day, so Dizzy and Daisy decided to cheer him up by baking him his favourite food, cherry pie!

 Dizzy - Prince of the Yolkfolk is the sixth game in the Dizzy adventure series.

 Initially it was only released as part of the "Dizzy's Excellent Adventures" compilation.

 The Oliver Twins outsourced the video game company Big Red Software to develop the game.

-This was probably the smallest Dizzy adventure game in terms of the number of rooms, but this meant that it was maybe the game with most critical acclaim.
+This game is possibly the smallest Dizzy adventure game in terms of the number of rooms, but this meant that it was maybe the game with most critical acclaim.

-In 2011, the game was re-designed with new HD graphics and released onto the smart phone market.
+In 2011, the game was re-designed with new HD graphics and released onto the smart phone market (iOS ans Android).